 The best cenotes you should check out include:

 Dos Ojos – Beautiful cenote great for swimming

-Cenote Calavera – Literally a hole in the ground, great for swimming but just interesting to visit and great for scuba diving.
+Cenote Calavera – Literally a hole in the ground, great for swimming but just interesting to visit and fun for scuba diving.

-Suytun Cenote – This is the famous cenote near Cancun with the pathway to the middle where the light shines through.
+Suytun Cenote – This is the famous cenote near Cancun with a pathway to the middle where the light shines through.